k3s-io/docs/docs/installation/airgap.md

 </Tabs>

 :::note
-K3s additionally provides a `--resolv-conf` flag for kubelets, which may help with configuring DNS in air-gap networks.
+K3s's `--resolv-conf` flag is passed through to the kubelet, which may help with configuring pod DNS resolution in air-gap networks where the host does not have upstream nameservers configured.
 :::

 ## Upgrading